RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Politicians_Business_Leaders.md

 Manipulative personalities are embraced in business and politics.
 Maybe the proble is that the audience thinks it is LOL to see *other people* being manipulated and are self-harming the future and even the entire nation (JD Vance, Donald Trump, etc) by making it a sport to see others fail (MAGA fail is a very popular attitude of LOL in July 2025 USA society, that people manipulated and harmed by Rupert Murdoch, JD Vance, Donald Trump, etc - it is good for the future of USA that nobody is taeching remedial morality of good fromband and helping them see all the *red flags* in the relationships they have with leaders in business and government and news media systems).

+## USA child born year 2002

+A child born in year 2002 would be age ten in [November 2012 when Donald Trump instructed Cambridge Analytica and Russia to manipulate all the hearts and minds of USA people](https://www.facebook.com/konstantin.rykov/posts/10210643558675446).
+They in year 2025 will be 23 years old, having lived under Donald Trump's rise and constant parent role model from age 10 to 23.
+What kind of parents made Donald Trump a role model and status symbol for leadership?
+What kind of parents think Fox News / Rupert Murdoch is good for future of their children as learnng and education source?

+The ***red flags*** people have in intimate relatonships should be applied to the behavior in establishing status symbols, leaders.

 &nbsp;

 .